Health Blog

 Now that you know what cardiac calcium scoring is, who needs to get a test?

 Well, if you have high blood pressure, high cholesterol, or a family history of cardiac disease, you should consider scheduling a cardiac calcium scan for yourself.
-But with all screenings, to determine if a cardiac calcium scan is best for you, always talk to your doctor first.
+But with all screenings, to determine if a cardiac calcium scan is best for you, always talk to your provider first.
 Radiation is used to collect the necessary images for the test.
 As you know, any radiation is a risk.
-That's why it's important to discuss the scan with your physician.
+That’s why it’s important to discuss the scan with your provider.
 They will determine if the benefits of having the test outweigh the risk of minimal radiation exposure.

 Getting a cardiac calcium scan requires specific preparations, including